 Loved how pretty this stall was, packed full of dainty silver jewellery.

-Constantly learning about natural hair care, It's definitely a journey that takes time.
+Constantly learning about natural hair care, It’s definitely a journey that takes time.
 Every time I learn something new I feel the need to share my new found knowledge with others.
 Most of my hair care knowledge comes from other bloggers.
-My hair would not be flourishing right now without knowing about the L.C.O method (I will go into more detail in another blog post).
+My hair would not be flourishing right now without knowing about the L.C.O method.

 Getting involved in the product making workshop made me realise the importance of water.
 Trina the founder of Mane Divas opened the workshop with an introduction to the importance of using water as part of our natural hair care routine.
 Trina suggested using water every day, which is where the L.O.C/L.C.O method comes into play.
 Water is a major key as it’s the only way to get moisture into your hair, which might be obvious to some but it didn’t click for me until Trina explained it (one of those “Oh yeah” moments).

-I went for a lot of the ingredients I haven't used in my hair before:
+My spritz contains ingredients I haven’t used in my hair before.

 Chamomile as it fights dandruff, promotes hair growth, minimises split ends and nourishes hair.